-Promoting British values at St Ambrose Barlow Catholic Primary School
+Promoting modern British values at St Ambrose Barlow

 Democracy is pervasive across our school.
 Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaire both within school and our locality.
 The elections of school councillors are based solely on pupil votes.
-We also hold elections for the positions of Head Boy and Head Girl.
+We also hold elections for the positions of Head Boy and Head Girl, our Pupil Leadership Team, and our Wellbeing Ambassadors.
 Our school behaviour policy involves rewards, which the pupils decide upon and indeed order for school.
 We plan to take our School Council to London to visit Parliament and witness first hand our government in action.
 We also tackle the ideas of democracy through our curriculum and assemblies.

 The Rule of Law

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school collective worship.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities including our emergency services are regular parts of our calendar and help reinforce this message.